 - Accompanied with suitable health and safety measures

-- Used in accordance with specific requirements – such as mobile work equipment and power presses
+- Used in accordance with their specific requirements – such as mobile work equipment and power presses

-Pilz's 25 years' of experience make us the industry leader in assuring the quality and safety of your machines and their set ups.
+Pilz's 30+ years' of experience make us the industry leader in assuring the quality and safety of your machines.

 Pilz PUWER Inspections

-Since the 1992 inception of Provision and Use of Work Equipment Regulations (PUWER) every employer has been required to assess health and safety risks in their workplace, providing a safe environment for all staff.
-PUWER applies to both the provision and use of equipment and machines, from the smallest tool to an entire assembly plant, all equipment must meet PUWER standards.
+Since the 1992 inception of Provision and Use of Work Equipment Regulations (PUWER), every employer has been required to assess health and safety risks of work equipment, providing a safe environment for all.
+PUWER applies to both the provision and use of equipment and machines.
+From a hand tool to an entire assembly plant, all work equipment must meet PUWER requirements.